 Costs and Savings

 As with most rental car companies, he has decided that the delivery employees will need to provide their own driver’s license, and proof of insurance, before they will be allowed to drive one of the company vehicles.
 The employees will also have the option of purchasing insurance from Semplici, if they do not currently have their own.
 This cost will be deducted from their biweekly paychecks.
-While the vehicles remain on Semplici’s property, they will be covered under the existing commercial insurance, therefore, there will not be any additional insurance costs for using company owned vehicles.
+As long as the vehicles remain on Semplici’s property, they will be covered under the existing commercial insurance, therefore, there won’t be any additional insurance costs for using company owned vehicles.

 The Think comes with a 3 year, or 36,000-mile warranty, for the battery, and drive train.
 Think City makes the claim that the battery life is 10 years, or 100,000 miles.
 The overall maintenance on the Think will be minimal, as the electric motor has very few moving parts (Think City, 2012).